Page 36 of 42 Results

 Test Scores Improve and Discipline Problems Decrease at Iowa Elementary School

 DETAILS: School Profile: Grades K-5.
 REULTS: After using Accelerated Reader, reading scores on the Iowa Test of Basic Skills (ITBS) increased from the 40th to the 70th percentile.
 REPORTING EDUCATOR: Melanie M. Poock, district Title I reading specialist; Paul Brooks, principal.
-The full report is available online: <https://docs.renaissance.com/R40700>.
+(Email research@renaissance.com to request a copy of this study from the Renaissance Research Department.)

 Accelerating ESL Students' Reading Progress With Accelerated Reader